isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-js3.md

 ---
-title: Track core playback on JavaScript v3.x
+title: Track core playback using JavaScript v3.x
 description: This topic describes how to implement core tracking using the Media SDK in a browser using JavaScript 3.x apps.
 ---